-Once you know the type of lawn you want based on how it will be used and the soil type, you can choose your turf.
+Once you know the type of lawn you want based on how you’ll use it and the soil type, you can choose your turf.

 Because you need to lay turf as quickly as possible, it should be the very last thing you order.
-The time between removing your old lawn, to preparing the ground and laying new turf can be several days, even weeks.
+The time between preparing the ground and laying new turf can be several weeks.

 Don’t make the mistake of ordering it first.
 It’ll be dead by the time you come to lay it.